Last updated on February 2nd, 2021 at 09:37 pm

 - Hotels sell out quickly, but there are always cancellations.
 For accommodations, call the Cedar Key Chamber of Commerce, which keeps a list of who has a room.
 The number is 352-543-5600.

 - A good option — one popular with the visiting artists — are two camping and RV parks about six miles outside of town.
-At Rainbow Country RV Campground, tent camping is $23 and no reservation is required.
-RV hookups are $23 to $24 and reservations are recommended.
-The new Cedar Key RV Resort is $30 a night and includes resort amenities such as a swimming pool.
+At Rainbow Country RV Campground, and the new Cedar Key RV Resort, which includes resort amenities such as a swimming pool.

 - Be patient with traffic and parking.
 This is a small town with a lot of visitors for art festival weekend.
 Visitors park along the town’s streets and if the festival is a big success, you’ll walk four or five blocks through town to reach it.

 Resources for visiting the Cedar Key Art Festival: